compose-spec/compose-spec/build.md

 ## Build definition

-The `build` element defines configuration options that are applied by Compose implementations to build Docker images from source.
+The `build` element defines configuration options that are applied by Compose implementations to build Docker image from source.
-`build` can be specified either as a string containing a path to the build context or a detailed structure:
+`build` can be specified either as a string containing a path to the build context or as a detailed structure:

-Using this string syntax, only the build context can be configured as either:
+Using the string syntax, only the build context can be configured as either:
 - A relative path to the Compose file's parent folder.
-This path MUST be a directory and contain a `Dockerfile`
+This path MUST be a directory and must contain a `Dockerfile`

   ```yml
   services: